Skip to main content

 While technology and tools can assist in detecting breaches, academic judgment is crucial in the initial detection process.

-There is no specifed level of similarity or defined percentage which indicates a breach of academic integrity.
-A high percentage does not necessarily mean that there is an issue with a paper and some matched text is easily explained.
+There is no specified level of similarity or defined percentage which indicates a breach of academic integrity.
+A high percentage does not necessarily mean that there is an issue with a paper, as some matched text is easily explained.
 Similarly, a low percentage does not mean that there are no issues with the paper and further investigation should be undertaken.
-Text matches give some indication as to how original the writing may be, but whether the student has engaged in plagiarism or other breach must always be determined by a marker or academic.
+Text matches give some indication as to how original the writing may be, but whether the student has engaged in plagiarism or another breach must always be determined by a marker or academic.

-Each of the matches should be considered whether they may indicate a potential breach, for example verify if exact matches are appropriately cited and paraphrased content is sufficiently reworded, and the original source cited.
-Common phrases or technological terms may have been highlighted, and you will need to ensure whether this is universally accepted knowledge or technological terms which don’t require citation.
+When reviewing the similarity report, each of the text matches should be considered for whether they may indicate a potential breach.
+For example: verify if exact text matches are appropriately cited and paraphrased content is sufficiently reworded, and the original source cited.
+Common phrases or technological terms may have been highlighted, and you will need to ensure whether what is highlighted is universally accepted knowledge or technological terms that don’t require citation.

 Turnitin will prioritise matches to other student papers, but when drilling down, you can identify whether this may relate to the use of a common source.

 Similarity to sources will help identify copied content or inadequate referencing.
-Identical or very similar assignments submitted by different students may indicate collusion, common use of third-party material or even external assistance.
+Identical or very similar assignments submitted by different students may indicate collusion, use of third-party material or external assistance.

-A low similarity percentage does not necssarily mean that there are no issues with the paper and further investigation should be undertaken.
+A low similarity percentage does not necessarily mean that there are no issues with the paper and no further investigation should be undertaken.

 • A zero (0) percent similarity index may be a sign that a paper needs to be inspected.
-This can sometimes be the result of a student attempted to avoid detection or there is an issue with the file.
+This can sometimes be the result of a student's attempt to avoid detection or there is an issue with the file.
 For example, Turnitin is unable to generate a similarity report for images of text which may indicate an attempt to evade similarity detection.

-While it’s relatively common for students to submit work that is purely descriptive and lacking in analysis, or not quite on topic or that does not explicitly address an assignment question or brief, these can be indicators that the student has sought assistance or used AI to complete their work.
+While it’s relatively common for students to submit work that is purely descriptive and lacking in analysis, not quite on topic, or that does not explicitly address an assignment question or brief, these can also be indicators that the student has sought illegitimate external assistance.

-On its own, this is not sufficient evidence.
+On its own, this is not sufficient evidence of wrongdoing.
 However, as a marker, you should look for additional indicators that might suggest the student has potentially sought assistance, either through a third party or AI.
 Please refer to the indicators below for guidance.

 Analysing document metadata for inconsistencies, such as creation dates or authorship, can reveal indicators that the work may not have been solely generated by the student.
 Unusual information in the file metadata, such as unexpected author names or very short time periods between file creation and completion are common indicators of contract cheating.